esrael-github/esrael-github/README.md

 - 💞️ I’m looking to collaborate on computer program development
 - 📫 How to reach me esraelgeremew@gmail.com

-In cases if you have any comments and suggestions, feel free to contact me though my gmail!
+👉 In cases if you have any comments and suggestions, feel free to contact me though my email!